A Chronicle of American Music: 1700-1995

 The Oxford Companion to American Literature (6th Ed.)

 For more than half a century, The Oxford Companion to American Literature has been an unparalleled guide to America's literary culture, providing one of the finest resources to this country's rich history of great writers.
 There are over 2,000 biographical profiles of important American authors (with information regarding their style, subjects, and major works) and influential foreign writers as well as other figures who have been important in the nation's social and cultural history.
 There are more than 1,100 full summaries of important American novels, stories, essays, poems (with verse form noted), plays, biographies and autobiographies, tracts, narratives, and histories.
 (Last revision: 2006)

 Voices That Are Gone: Themes in Nineteenth-Century American Popular Song

 Includes information about pioneering composers of American song, including Charles Wakefield Cadman, James Weldon Johnson, George Pope Morris, George Frederick Root, Henry Russell, Marion Dix Sullivan, Joseph Philbrick Webster, and Henry Clay Work.

-Women and Music: A History (2nd Edition)
+Women and Music: A History (2nd Ed.)